howl-editor/howl/site/source/doc/api/buffer.md

 ### file

 An optional file associated with the current buffer.
-Assigning to this causes the buffer to be loaded with the file's contents, _provided_ that the file exists and that the buffer is not currently [modified](#modified).
-The buffer's [title](#title) is automatically updated from the file's name.
+Assigning to this causes the buffer to be associated with assigned file, and loaded with the file's contents.
+If the file does not exist, the buffer's current contents will be retained.
+The buffer's [title](#title) is automatically updated from the file's name as part of the assignment.

 ### last_shown